Top Inventive Books For Three-Year-Old Kids

 As kids, a bad day can seem like the end of the world.
 Instead of thinking that our children are overreacting, take a cue from Judith Viorst’s book.

 The titular Alexander goes through a particularly unpleasant day.
 He wakes up with gum on his hair, his foot gets caught in the elevator door, and his father scolds him for making a mess at his office.
-His mother tucks him in and assures him that on some days, things don’t work out.
+His mother tucks him in and assures him that things don’t work out on some days.
 Although things don’t always work out well, we at least have tomorrow to look forward to.

 Green Eggs And Ham

 Our list isn’t complete without Dr. Seuss.
-You can count this top-selling title as a great book for a three-y-o kid.
+You can count this top-selling title as a great book for a three-year-old kid.

 Green Eggs And Ham follows Sam-I-Am and his friend, who defiantly try to avoid the titular meal.
 They go through different locations and meet various dining partners.
 In the end, Sam’s friend gives in and learns to enjoy the dish of green eggs and ham.

-While it may seem like nonsense, Dr. Seuss delivers with rhyme as well as a lesson.
+While it may seem nonsense, Dr. Seuss delivers with rhyme and a lesson.
 It teaches your kids to try out new things.
 They’ll never know whether they like it or not if they never try it out.
 This one is excellent news for moms with picky toddlers.

 Final Words

-These are only a couple of novels to get your toddler started on reading.
-From here, it’s a good idea to take a cue from your son on what he wants to read.
+These are only a few novels to get your toddler started reading.
+From here, taking cues from your son about what he wants to read is a good idea.
 If you search bookstores and libraries patiently, he’s sure to find something he enjoys.
-The ideal story for three-y-o kids is those that your son chooses to read.
+The ideal story for a three-year-old boy reader is one that your son eagerly picks up.
+It should be a whimsical picture book, filled with silly book characters and entertaining adventures that capture the curiosity of little ones.
+Look for books that explore themes of being friends, life, and discovery, published in a collection tailored for 3-year-old readers.

 Other Resources